Dubai operators · US market entry

 The US subsidiary is operating.
 Or the US acquisition just closed.
 Or direct outbound into US accounts is running from Dubai.
 Something moved from plan to execution, and the first hard data is back.
 US revenue is not following the Dubai model.
 Meetings happen.
 Decks go out.
 Follow-up goes cold.
 The pipeline that converted at home does not convert in America.

 The instinct is to hire a US sales head.
 The logic is clean.
 The US needs a US commercial leader, so hire one.
 The problem is that the hire inherits the frame the Dubai firm hands them.
-The website, the deck, the outbound, the follow-up cadence, the principal's own public register, all of it.
+The website, the deck, the outbound, the follow-up cadence, the owner's own public register, all of it.
 The frame is the problem.
 The US sales head cannot sell out of it, and within twelve months usually attrites.

 Operator shapes inside Dubai.